negrifelipe/negrifelipe/README.md

 **Which lenguages do i know?**

-I know a bit of javascript and c#
+I know a bit of javascript and c#.
+I am currently learning Rust.

 **Contact**

-You can contact me throw discord or e-mail
+You can contact me throw discord or e-mail.

 Discord: Feli#8563, ID: 400836575019401237